“This is a company town,” the hotel desk attendant in Erlangen told me. “People here either work for the company or its suppliers.”

-As I wandered the quaint streets and explored local life in Erlangen, Germany, I noticed they were all related to the company in some way.
+As I wandered the quaint streets and explored local life in Erlangen, Germany, I noticed the street names were all related to the company in some way.
 My hotel on Werner von Siemens Strasse was no exception.

 But while the Siemens company dominates this town in the Franconia Valley in both size and importance, Erlangen is also home to an important medical university: The Friedrich-Alexander-University of Erlangen-Nürnberg.
-The students gather on the lawns of the Schloss Garden to read or play sports (soccer and a form of tight-rope walking between trees seem to be the favorites).
+The students gather on the lawns of the Schloss Garden to read or play sports (soccer and a form of tight-rope walking known as slacklining between trees seem to be the favorites).

 For tourists and visitors, there aren’t many things to do in Erlangen, Germany.
 The one real highlight in town is the Siemens Healthineers MedMuseum (Siemens Unternehmensmuseum für Medizinische Technik).
 While owned and operated by the company, the MedMuseum really is the history of medicine and medical innovation.

 However, Erlangen, Germany is perhaps best known for the International Beer Festival (known as the Bergkirchweih) which takes place every Pentecost.
 Obviously not as well known as as Oktoberfest in Munich, the Erlangen International Beer Festival has existed since 1755 and is for serious beer aficionados.
-For the 12-day festival, it is one of Europe’s open-air beer gardens for over 12,000 people and receives over a million visitors per year.
+For the 12-day festival, it is one of Europe’s largest open-air beer gardens for over 12,000 people and receives over a million visitors per year.